pjakiela/ECON523/exercises/E10-power.md

 If you wanted to have power of 0.8 to detect a 25 percent increase in business profits, how large of a sample size would you need?

+ ---

+This exercise is part of the module [Power Calculations](https://pjakiela.github.io/ECON523/E10-power.html).